Table of Contents

 8. ESP LTD TE-200 – 500$

-The ESP LTD TE-200 is a budget-friendly electric guitar that offers a classic design with modern features.
-Priced around $500, this guitar is a part of ESP’s LTD series, known for delivering quality instruments at affordable prices.
+The ESP LTD TE-200 is a budget-friendly electric guitar with a classic design and modern features.
+Priced around $500, it is part of ESP’s LTD series, known for delivering quality instruments at affordable prices.

 Key features